Indianapolis Defective Drugs & Medical Devices Attorneys

 Experienced Indianapolis product liability lawyers typically focus on one or more of three major types of claims on behalf of their clients:

 - Manufacturing defects;

 - Improperly marketed/defective drugs.

 Basically, the law requires drug manufacturers to ensure their products are safe, both in design and manufacturing, and it also prevents those same companies from marketing their products to patients for any non-FDA-approved uses, known as “off-label marketing.”
 Possible defendants in a drug product liability claim can include everyone in the “chain of distribution” of a drug.
 Large pharmaceutical manufacturers, testing labs, sales representatives, doctors, clinics, hospitals, and/or pharmacies may be found negligent and therefore held liable for the injuries suffered by victims of defective or harmful drugs.

 If you are suing a doctor, hospital, or clinic, you may also have a claim for medical malpractice.
 This will require you to prove that a doctor-patient relationship existed, the doctor was negligent, the negligence of the doctor caused your injury, and the injury led to specific damages.
 Remember, you are not required to choose just one kind of lawsuit.
 So long as you have a reasonable legal basis, you may bring multiple types of claims against those who have caused your injury.

 Class Action Lawsuits

-Why Should I File a Defective Drugs Lawsuit?
+Why Should I File a Defective Drug or Medical Device Lawsuit?

 First and foremost, if you or a loved one have had physical or psychological health compromised by a defective medication, you deserve to receive compensation for any medical or psychological treatment needed to regain your health and quality of life.
 An experienced defective drug attorney may also be able to help you reclaim lost wages or receive compensation for your lost earning capacity.